SymfonyCasts/solid/sfcasts/timeline-surprise.md

 # Timeline: Finding a Hidden Surprise

-One of the
-things I wanna look at is actually the `RequestEvent`.
-So this is the first event that Symfony dispatches and anything that listens to this happens before your controller.
+One if the big spots on the timeline is the `RequestEvent`.
+It's purple because this is an event: the *first* event that Symfony dispatches.
+It happens before the controller is called... which is pretty obvious in this view.
-You can actually see that in here.

-I'm going to zoom in by double clicking on this.
-Perfect.
-And you can see a couple of cool things.
-You can actually see the `RouterListener`.
-This is the routing layer happening.
-You can see the `Firewall`, this is where authentication takes place.
-And you can even dive in here and see what's going on.
-You can see the entity repository.
-It's actually eventually querying for our user object.
-So really cool stuff.
-But check out this almost half of the request of is something called `AgreeToTermsSubscriber` which is taking 30 milliseconds.
-Let me show you what that does.
-That lives in `src/EventSubscriber/AgreeToTermSubscriber.php`.
-So the idea is that every now and then maybe the terms of service update on your site.
-And so when a user comes to your site, you need to ask them once again to agree to your terms of service.

-I know it's very boring lawyer stuff, but this is something that sometimes this has to happen.
-So you can see this goes and gets the authenticated user.
-If they're not logged in, it just doesn't, it does nothing.
-But if they are logged in it then some of this logic is fake here, but it then basically a renders a twig template with a form that has the new information about the agree to terms and a checkbox to agree to them and then goes down here and eventually renders that and actually sets that as a response.
-So instead of running the controller, it would show you the agree to terms box.
-But the key thing is that we store the last time the user agreed to the terms and we only showed them if the terms have been updated since they last agreed to them.
-So for 99.9% of the requests, this code most of this code and never needs to run.
-So the fact that this is taking 30 milliseconds is way too big.

-Also see this blue background back here, that is actually the memory footprint.
-That's one of the coolest things.
-So for example, I can actually trace over this.
-You see, this is about where the agreed to term subscriber happens.
-And you can see it's taken 3.44 megabytes.
-And as I trace over by the finish, it's taking 4.46 about one megabyte higher.
-So that's a lot of memory just for that one little uh, uh, class that isn't even rendering the, the form on, uh, in my situation.
-And if you hover over here, you can see the same thing about one megabyte of extra memory.
-So this is cool.
-This is an invisible layer.
-The timeline helped us find this.
-It's not a huge performance problem, but it's, but it's, but it's not ideal.
-And the mistake I made here is very obvious.
-I'm checking to see if I actually need to render this form, but I'm doing all the work to run to the form even before, even when I don't need it.
-So simple fix in this case.
-Now that we have this, I'm just going to move that code all the way to the top a little bit further down after my latest terms date.
-There we go.
+Let's zoom in: by double-clicking the square.
+Beautiful!
+What happens inside this event?
+Apparently... the routing layer happens!
+That's `RouterListener`.
+You can also see `Firewall`: this is where authentication takes place.
+Security is a complex system... so being able to see a bit about what happens inside of it is pretty cool.
+At some point... it calls a method on `EntityRepository` and we can see the query for the `User` object that we're logged in as.
+Pretty cool.

+## The Hidden Slow Listener

+There's one more big chunk under `RequestEvent`: something called `AgreeToTermsSubscriber`... which is taking 30 milliseconds.
+Let's open up that class and see what it does: `src/EventSubscriber/AgreeToTermsSubscriber.php`.

+Ah yes.
+Every now and then, we update the "terms of service" on our site.
+When we do that, our lovely lawyers have told us that we need to require people to agree to the updated terms. *This* class handles that: it gets the authenticated user and, if they're not logged in, it does nothing.
+But if they *are* logged in, then it renders a twig template with an "agree to the terms" form.
+Eventually, *if* the terms have been updated since the last time this `User` agreed to them, it sets that form as the response instead of rendering the *real* page.

+We haven't seen this form yet... and... it's not really that important.
+Because we *rarely* update our terms, 99.99% of the requests to the site will *not* display the form.

+So... the fact that this is taking 30 milliseconds... even though it will almost *never* do anything... is kind of a lot!

+## Blue Memory Footprint

+Oh, and see this blue background?
+I love this: it's the memory footprint.
+If we trace over this call - this is about when the `AgreeToTermsSubscriber` happens - the memory starts at 3.44 megabytes... and finishes around 4.46.
+That's 1 megabyte of memory - kinda high for such a non-important function.

+The point is: this method doesn't take *that* long to run.
+And so, it may not have shown up as a performance critical path on the call graph.
+But thanks to the timeline, this invisible layer jumped out at us.
+And...
+I think it *is* taking a bit too long.

+## Fixing the Slow Code

+Back in the code, the mistake I made is pretty embarrassing: I'm using some pretend logic to see whether or not we need to render the form.
+But...
+I put the check too late!
+We're doing all the work of rendering the form... even if we won't use it.

+Let's move that code all the way to the top.
+Ah, too far - it needs to be after the fake `$latestTermsDate` variable.

 That looks better.
-So now this should exit earlier and we shouldn't have this problem.
-So let's actually try that.
-I'll refresh the page profile again because one [Recording] Homepage authenticated fixed subscriber.
+Let's try it!
+I'll refresh the page, profile again and call it `[Recording] Homepage authenticated fixed subscriber`: http://bit.ly/sf-bf-timeline-fix

-I want to finish this.
-I'll jump this time straight to view the timeline and I'll double clip again on the uh, request event and you can see this time look, it doesn't even show up here.
-You can see the `RouterListener`, the `Firewall` listener, and you don't even see our `AgreeToTermSubscriber` here.
-It's not because it's not being executed, but because Blackfire is pruning data that takes no time, that functions now so fast that it's not a problem at all.
-Next, we'll talk about something else.
+Let's jump straight to view the Timeline... double-click `RequestEvent` and this time... `AgreeToTermsSubscriber` is gone!
+We can see `RouterListener` and `Firewall`... but  *not* `AgreeToTermSubscriber`.
+That's not because our app isn't *calling* it anymore: it is.
+It's because Blackfire hides function calls that take almost no resources.
+That's great.

+Next, we know that we can write code inside a function that is slow.
+But did you know that sometimes even the *instantiation* of an object can eat a lot of resources?
+Let's see how that looks in Blackfire and leverage a Symfony feature - service subscribers - to make instantiation lighter.